 Step 3: Format and Refine

-Structure your resume strategically to ensure it successfully navigates applicant tracking systems (ATS) while remaining visually appealing and easily readable for human reviewers.
+Structure your resume strategically to ensure it successfully navigates applicant tracking systems (ATS) while remaining visually appealing and easily readable.
+Use one of our customizable resume templates to get started!
 Seek feedback from a Career Advisor.

 In today’s job market, technical expertise alone won’t land you the job.
 While hard skills are essential, employers are increasingly prioritizing soft skills—those intangible abilities that shape how you interact with colleagues, adapt to change, and handle conflict.